yichunzhao/OptimizerService/README.md

 Cloud: https://knapsacksolver.herokuapp.com/
 Project jar file is deployed on the Cloud via Heroku CLI using git command.

+The cloud server is totally free, so it will fall in idle as having no request.
+You need to wait a while as to wake it up.

 or
 Local: http://localhost:8080
 running on Tomcat sever